go-vela/site/content/reference/yaml/steps.md

 steps:
   - ruleset:
       # Below is displaying it will run a step if repo exists within the target GitHub
-      # organizatio or the repo is the go-vela/docs repository.
+      # organization or the repo is the go-vela/docs repository.
       repo: [ "target/*", "go-vela/docs" ]
 ```